 Here are some common goals of speech therapy:

 Stuttering interferes with social, work, and family life.
 People who stutter often avoid speaking situations, and are teased or bullied.
 Sometimes stuttering will go away on its own.
 Do not be shy about getting help from a professional.
-Earlier intervention leads to better outcomes.
+Early intervention leads to better outcomes.
 With proper treatment, your stuttering will be a thing of the past.

 National Stuttering Association